 Building a strong foundation of communication is a great way to kick off your impending parenthood.
 Here's how to foster an atmosphere of caring interaction.

-Pregnancy is a shared experience between you and your partner — a life-changing journey you're both undertaking.
+Pregnancy is a shared experience between you and your spouse — a life-changing journey you're both undertaking.
 But at the end of the day, the physical changes are happening to you alone.
-So as you enter week 11 of your pregnancy, how can you share the challenges and joys with your partner?
+So as you enter week 11 of your pregnancy, how can you share the challenges and joys with your spouse?

 Suggest fun roles and tasks